JGeek00/crowdsec-monitor-api/README.md

 7. **Tracks** last successful sync timestamp for monitoring

 The database is **not a cache** - it's a permanent incremental storage.
 Configure `DATA_RETENTION` to automatically remove old data and prevent the database from growing indefinitely.

+## 🔄 How Synchronization for blocklists work

+This process is repeated for each blocklist added to the database.

+1. **Retrieves** the list of blocked IPs or ranges of that list
+2. **Fetches** the list of IPs that are already banned from CrowdSec
+3. **Compares** the list of IPs to ban with the list of already banned IPs to avoid duplications
+4. **Creates** the decisions list and pushes them to CrowdSec in batches
+5. **Repeats** this process based on the `BLOCKLISTS_REFRESH_TIME` env variable

 ## 🔒 Security